MicrosoftDocs/globalization/globalization/input/index.md

 - [Simplified Chinese IME](simplified-chinese-ime.md)
 - [Traditional Chinese IME](traditional-chinese-ime.md)

-Keyboard shortcuts of all types are also something that needs to be considered for localization.
-Terminology related to keyboard shortcuts and their different subtypes (which users don’t normally need to worry about) are discussed in [Keyboard shortcuts and localization](hotkeys-accelerators.md).
+Keyboard shortcuts might need to be modified for localized applications.
+Terminology related to keyboard shortcuts is discussed in [Keyboard shortcuts and localization](hotkeys-accelerators.md).